Campol-Russel/In-the-wild-FSL/README.md

 https://youtu.be/wuZtUMEiKWY

 ## Model Evaluation
 The dataset has been tested on various models, including AlexNet, VGGNet, ResNet, DenseNet, SSD, YOLOv8, and SFDet.
-The hyperparameters used for this evaluation is seen in setting the hyperparameter part.
-The performance and best weights of each model are seen below
+The hyperparameters used for this evaluation are seen in setting the hyperparameter part.
+The performance and best weights of each model are seen below.

 Classification Models